 - Fannie Mae, Freddie Mac, and Ginnie Mae Approved Seller/Servicer since 2012

-Interestingly, they began as a mortgage broker before transforming into a full-scale mortgage lender themselves.
+Interestingly, CrossCountry Mortgage began as a mortgage broker before transforming into a full-scale mortgage lender themselves.

-Today, they are around a top-30 retail mortgage lender, with aspirations to probably crack the top-25 and go even higher over time.
+Today, they claim to be a top-10 retail mortgage lender, with aspirations to probably crack the top-5 and go even higher over time.

-In 2018, they did loan volume of roughly $7.2 billion, with a high concentration of loans originated in Florida, Ohio, and California, per HMDA data.
+In 2021, they funded roughly $52.4 billion in home loans, with a high concentration of loans originated in California, Florida, Illinois, and Ohio, per HMDA data.

 In 2019, they acquired Chicago, IL-based PERL Mortgage, and a year earlier, Chicago-based bemortgage.
 This has allowed them to expand their footprint, especially in the Midwest.